trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenupluginmenu1.png
    :scale: 100%

-:numref:`Figure %s: Lumina Menu Plugins <luminamenupluginmenu1>`
+   Lumina Menu Plugins

-Add or remove plugins by clicking the green "plus" or red "minus" buttons in the bottom left corner of the window.
-The arrow buttons in the bottom right allow the user to move plugins up or down in the Quick-Access Menu field, which will alter their display order when the desktop is right-clicked.
-Click the Save button to immediately implement any changes to the menu.
+Add or remove plugins by clicking the :guilabel:`green plus` or :guilabel:`red minus` buttons in the bottom left corner of the window.
+The arrow buttons in the bottom right allow the user to move plugins up or down in the :guilabel:`Quick-Access Menu` field, which will alter their display order when the desktop is right-clicked.
+Click :guilabel:`Save` to immediately implement any changes to the menu.

-Two elements the right-click menu will always display are the name of the current virtual desktop at the top of the menu and the shutdown options on the bottom, as pictured in :numref:`Figure %s: Default Menu <luminamenuplugin1>`.
+Two elements the right-click menu will always display are the name of the current virtual desktop at the top of the menu and the shutdown options on the bottom, as pictured in
+:numref:`Figure %s <luminamenuplugin1>`.

 .. _luminamenuplugin1:

 .. figure:: images/luminamenuplugin1.png
    :scale: 100%

+   Menu Plugin Default Menu

-The user can customize what appears between these two elements of the menu however they wish.
+The user can completely customize what appears between these two elements of the menu.

 .. _Menu Applications: